aws-samples/eks-workshop-developers/website/docs/containers/python/about-dockerfile.md

 ---
-title: Implementing Multi-Stage Builds in Docker for Cost Savings
+title: About Multi-Stage Builds in Docker for Cost Savings
 sidebar_position: 3
 ---
 ## Objective